 We don’t tend to purchase candy but Liam loves his gummy bear snacks and thinks those are his candy treats!
 I needed a quick activity to keep us busy.
 This is easy and fun to set up in the kitchen and check on through out the day.
 If you have left over candy from a holiday or party it is also the perfect kitchen science experiment to use some of it rather than eat it all!

 WHAT HAPPENS WHEN YOU PUT A GUMMY BEAR IN VINEGAR

 Simple Science Around the House

 After about 15 minutes we took a look at our results and then we checked again in a half hour and an hour.
-The Salt water was the winner and dissolved the bunny gummy the fastest and the yellow one even faster (by just a tiny bit).
-The oil did not change the bunny gummy treats at all.
+The salt water was the winner and dissolved the gummy bear the fastest.
+The oil did not change the gummy treats at all.

 Our observations after a hour.
 See below.We observed the oil remained the same and the vinegar was not as fast as the water or saltwater.
 The tea also took a bit longer but did completely dissolve the bunny gummy.

 Check out what’s in your pantry and you can probably throw together a pretty easy dissolving kitchen science experiment right away.
 Any left over candy you want to use up?

 More Fun Kitchen Science Experiments

 Click on the image below or on the link for more fun edible science experiments.